Azure/azure-cli/README.rst

 Installation
 ===============

-A list of common install issues and their resolutions are available at `Install Troubleshooting <https://github.com/Azure/azure-cli/blob/master/doc/install_troubleshooting.md>`__.
+A list of common install issues and their resolutions are available at `install troubleshooting <https://github.com/Azure/azure-cli/blob/master/doc/install_troubleshooting.md>`__.

 **How would you like to install?**